mahimaarora2208/mahimaarora2208/README.md

 ## What is going on my GitHub profile?

-This is a lovely space to showcase my work and ideas.
+This is a great space to showcase my work and ideas.
 Some of my projects are :
 - :mortar_board: Robot Software Development [Link](https://github.com/mahimaarora2208/PID_Controller_TDD)
 - :camera: Computer Vision and Perception [Link](https://github.com/mahimaarora2208/Lane-Detection-and-Turn-Predeiction)
 - :red_car: Robot Path Planning [Link](https://github.com/mahimaarora2208/Robot-Planning)